MSomkar95/MSomkar95/README.md

 👋 Hi, I’m @MSomkar95

-💼 Former Associate Sales Analyst at Hawkins
+💼 A freelance data visualization consultant just like a mercenary ready for the hunt 😆 (glad you believed me 👏) 🕴️ Former Associate Sales Analyst at Hawkins

 🎓 Master's Degree in Business Administration (MBA)